MattithyahuData/P6-ANN-Chrun-Prediction/README.md

-# 🏦 Bank Churn Analysis 2: Project Overview
+# 🏦 Bank Churn Prediction 2: Project Overview
-* End to end project reasearching the effects personal attributes have on the diagnosis of diabetes.
+* End to end project researching the effects customer attributes have on the churn of a bank customer and predicting those customers that may churn.
-* Optimised XGBoost using GridsearchCV  to reach the best model.
+* Optimised ANN model using GridsearchCV to reach the best model.
 * Built a stakeholder facing visual deployment of model to predict churn of new customers
 * Deployed Model in Power BI for Business Intelligence analysis
 * An artificial neural network (ANN) is a type of machine learning algorithm that is similar to the brain.